Section 7: Child Protection Conferences

 - Delay would be detrimental to the child.

+- Always acknowledge errors, failures or oversights and the distress caused to families.
 Family attendance at a conference must be carefully planned.
 It may not always be possible to involve all family members throughout the conference.
 The conference should be planned so that the welfare of the child always remains paramount.

 All parents and carers must be invited to conferences (unless exclusion is justified below).